aws-samples/aws-health-aware/README.md

 -In the *Email Setup* section enter the From and To Email addresses as well as the Email subject.
 If you aren't configuring email, just leave it as is.
 -In *EventSearchBack* enter in the amount of hours you want to search back for events.
 Default is 1 hour.
 -In *Regions* enter in the regions you want to search for events in.
 Default is all regions.
 You can filter for up to 10, comma separated with (e.g. us-east-1, us-east-2).
--In *ARN of the AWS Organizations Management Account assume role* leave it set to default None, unless you are using a member account instead of the management account.
-Instructions for this configuration are in the next section.
+-In *ARN of the AWS Organizations Management Account assume role* leave it set to default None.
 -In *Deploy in secondary region?* select another region to deploy AHA in.
 Otherwise leave to default No.
 8. Scroll to the bottom and **click** *Next*.
 9. Scroll to the bottom and **click** *Next* again.
 10. Scroll to the bottom and **click** the *checkbox* and **click** *Create stack*.
 11. Wait until *Status* changes to *CREATE_COMPLETE* (roughly 2-4 minutes or if deploying in a secondary region, it can take up to 30 minutes).

-### Deployment in AWS Organization Member Account
+## AHA With AWS Organizations Using Member Account

+### Prerequisites

+1. [Enable Health Organizational View](https://docs.aws.amazon.com/health/latest/ug/enable-organizational-view-in-health-console.html) from the console, so that you can aggregate all Personal Health Dashboard (PHD) events for all accounts in your AWS Organization.
+2. Have at least 1 [endpoint](#configuring-an-endpoint) configured (you can have multiple)
+3. Have access to deploy Cloudformation Templates with the following resources: AWS IAM policies, Amazon DynamoDB Tables, AWS Lambda, Amazon EventBridge and AWS Secrets Manager in the **AWS Organizations Master Account**.
+4. -If using Multi-Region, you must deploy the following 2 CloudFormation templates to allow the Stackset deployment to deploy resources **even if you have full administrator privileges, you still need to follow these steps**.
+-In CloudFormation Console create a stack with new resources from the following S3 URL: https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetAdministrationRole.yml - this will allows CFT Stacksets to launch AHA in another region
+-Launch the stack.
+-In CloudFormation Console create a stack with new resources from the following S3 URL: https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetExecutionRole.yml) - In *AdministratorAccountId* type in the 12 digit account number you're running the solution in (e.g. 000123456789)
+-Launch the stack.

+### Deployment

-1. Clone the AHA package from the BETA-member-deployment folder.
+1. Clone the AHA package that from this repository.
 If you're not familiar with the process, [here](https://git-scm.com/docs/git-clone) is some documentation.
 The URL to clone is in the upper right-hand corner labeled `Clone uri`
 2. In your top-level management account AWS console go to *CloudFormation*
 3. In the *CloudFormation* console **click** *Create stack > With new resources (standard)*.
-4. Under *Template Source* **click** *Upload a template file* and **click** *Choose file*  and select `01_CFN_MGMT_ROLE.yml` **Click** *Next*.
+4. Under *Template Source* **click** *Upload a template file* and **click** *Choose file*  and select `CFN_MGMT_ROLE.yml` **Click** *Next*.
 5. -In *Stack name* type a stack name (i.e. aha-assume-role).
 -In *OrgMemberAccountId* put in the account id of the member account you plan to run AHA in (e.g. 000123456789).
 6. Scroll to the bottom and **click** *Next*.